tshuttles/water-react-app/README.md

 ## Code of Conduct

-Everyone interacting in the World of Wizard's project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/tshuttles/water-react-app/CODE_OF_CONDUCT.md).
+Everyone interacting in Water Tracker's project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/tshuttles/water-react-app/CODE_OF_CONDUCT.md).